isabella232/journey-optimizer-learn.en/help/introduction/key-capabilities-and-user-interface.md

 ---
-title: Overview of the key capabilities and the user interface
+title: Key capabilities and the user interface
 description: Understand the Journey Optimizer's key capabilities and personas.
 Learn how to navigate the user interface.
 kt: 7706
 thumbnail: 334201.jpg